rasam-hossain/rasam-hossain/README.md

 - 🌱 I’m currently learning React and Redux
 - 👯 I’m looking to collaborate on open source/C#.Net/React based Web development projects
 - 🤔 I’m looking for help with discussing a brand new business plan or just seeking a mentor with financial plans!
-- 💬 Ask me about your cool new project ideas, website design, or just abouot your photopgrahy plans around Toronto region!
+- 💬 Ask me about your cool new project ideas, website design, or just about your photopgrahy plans around Toronto region!
 - 📫 How to reach me: rasam_hossain@outlook.com
 - 🔭 I’m currently brushing up my Algo and DS skills (once again!)
 - ⚡ Fun fact: I am also a landscape photographer.
 Checkout my photos at https://www.flickr.com/photos/rasam-bin-hossain